BEFORE TAKING HITS,

 Buying bud?
 Learn the laws.

-In Colorado, adults 21 and older can buy and have up to one ounce of marijuana at a time.
-It’s important to know where to buy marijuana in Colorado.
-Dispensaries, which are licensed retail locations where budtenders like Meg work, are the only legal places to purchase marijuana.
-So that means it’s also illegal for you to re-sell marijuana.
-To read more about the laws you need to know to safely, legally and responsibly use marijuana, click here.
+In Colorado, adults 21 and older can buy and have up to one ounce of cannabis at a time.
+It’s important to know where to buy cannabis in Colorado.
+Dispensaries, which are licensed retail locations where budtenders like Meg work, are the only legal places to purchase cannabis.
+So that means it’s also illegal for you to re-sell cannabis.
+To read more about the laws you need to know to safely, legally and responsibly use cannabis, click here.

 A generic building.